I’m Sid, a common Sydney octopus. I live off Australia in an area nicknamed “Octopolis” by humans.

 Thanks for reading My Octopus Teacher review.
 Do you have any questions for me?
 I’ll answer them in any future blog posts.

-Congratulations to My Octopus Teacher for winning many international awards, including the BAFTA for best documentary.
-Good luck at the Academy Awards!
+Congratulations to My Octopus Teacher for winning many international awards, including the BAFTA and Academy Award for best documentary!

 Here are the Cephalopod Awareness Days we are celebrating: October 8 is Octopus Day (my favorite!), October 9 is (Chambered) Nautilus Day, October 10 is Squid and Cuttlefish Day, October 11 is Myths and Legends, and October 12 is Fossils and Extinct Species (Vampire Squid fit here as “living fossils”, they have been in the news lately, perhaps you have heard that they eat feces and corpses in the deep sea?)